 The Hawelis construction began in 1805 and took 50 years to complete them.
 They are pure architectural marvels, with the exquisite detailing.
-They are made of yellow sandstone, and shine golden in the sunlight.
+They are made of yellow sandstone and shine golden in the sunlight.
 The kind of detailing in the walls is such intricate it seems to be on wood, but it is the pure hand carved art on sandstone.
-After traveling in Rajasthan, the specific architectural design that you get caught on to is the small multiple windows on the walls.
-They not only serve aesthetic purpose but are an excellent way to cool the air coming into the house.
+After travelling in Rajasthan, the specific architectural design that you get caught on to is the small multiple windows on the walls.
+They not only serve an aesthetic purpose but are an excellent way to cool the air coming into the house.

 But the beauty is only on the outside.
 When you go into the Hawelis there is nothing much to it.
 Some old items like utensils, kerosene run refrigerator, furniture, astrological equipment.